This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fixing Uneven Stitches

-- Use a matching needle size for the fabric.
+- Use a needle size that suits your fabric.

-- Mark stitch placement lightly for consistent stitching.
+- Mark stitch placement lightly with chalk or pencil for easy guidance.

 Correcting Thread Tangles